spencerbertsch1/Applied-Deep-Learning-ENGG192/README.md

 # Deep-Learning
 Independent study focusing in various deep learning topics - Dartmouth College, Winter 2019

-## Packages and Libraries
+## Dependencies

 The projects in this repository use a variety of deep learning labraries and python packages.
 In order to run most of the code, you will need to have both TensorFlow and PyTorch installed on your machine.
-Other important packages include Pandas, Numpy, and Matplotlib.
+Other important depedencies include Pandas, Numpy, and Matplotlib.

 ## For MacOS
 Simply open a command window and run the following commands to install the necessary libraries.